nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 ```

 Most other kinds of components and services are unit testable as well.
 But a lot
-of functionallity in the world of Spring is triggered by the presents of
+of functionality in the world of Spring is triggered by the presence of
 annotations.
-In the next chapter we'll se an example of something, that is not
+In the next chapter we'll see an example of something that is not
 unit-, but integration testable: Caching

 ### Integration Scope

 Integration tests focus on verifying the use of framework features like
 caching, conditional dependency injection, aspects / interceptors etc. They also
-include tests which access resources like the file system, multithreadding,
+include tests which access resources like the file system, multithreading,
 system clock etc.

 Since these kinds of test usually take some time to initialize some kind of